 9 Ideas for Mental Health Month & Mental Illness Awareness Week

 For over 70 years, the month of May has been dedicated to raising mental health awareness.
 During what is widely celebrated as Mental Health Month, organizations like the Center for Disease Control (CDC), Mental Health America, and NAMI take this time to spread knowledge and fight stigmas surrounding mental health and well-being.
-Other key mental health awareness events include Mental Illness Awareness Week, which take place between October 2nd and 8th this year with a theme of “Together for Mental Health”, and World Mental Health Day, which occurs on October 10th.
+Other key mental health awareness events include Mental Illness Awareness Week, which takes place between October 1st and 7th for 2023 and World Mental Health Day, which occurs on October 10th.

 With the ever-changing world we live in, companies are making it a priority to promote the health and well-being of their employees.
 With nearly 1 in 5 adults of every age, race and gender facing mental health disorders – that’s 44.7 million working Americans according to the CDC– HR departments are uniquely positioned to encourage healthy mental and physical activities across their organizations.

 National groups like the CDC recommend taking breaks from the news, meditating, taking time to relax, and connecting with family in stressful times.
 If you are looking for similar ideas on how to promote wellness within your organization, here are a few thought starters:

 1) Wear Green During Mental Health Month

 Fill the office or team video calls with a sense of togetherness by wearing green t-shirts, the ribbon color of mental health awareness.
 You can radiate business casual vibes for client-facing calls with custom polos or keep it cozy with a fleece jacket like the Bristol Half Zip.

 2) Be Open About Mental Health